-Judges assist the head judge with the conduct of the competition, safety and interpretation of the rules.
-Judges are assigned to moderate each event of the competition: aesthetics, construction, lateral loading, vertical loading and weighing.
-They have complete and final authority for enforcing the rules of the contest, scoring and rating bridges, resolving ambiguities in the rules and settling disputes.
+Judges assist the Head Judge with the conduct of the competition, safety, and interpretation of the rules.
+Judges are assigned to moderate each event of the competition: aesthetics, construction, lateral loading, vertical loading, and weighing.
+They have complete and final authority for enforcing the Rules of the contest.
 Judges are directed and empowered to halt any activities they deem hazardous.

-The host school recruits volunteers that serve as judges.
+The Host School recruits volunteers who serve as judges.
 Competitors should be respectful of the judges at all times.